fastify/fastify/docs/Routes.md

 ```

 ### Constraints
-<a name="constraints"></a>
+<a id="constraints"></a>

 Fastify supports constraining routes to match only certain requests based on some property of the request, like the `Host` header, or any other value via [`find-my-way`](https://github.com/delvedor/find-my-way) constraints.
 Constraints are specified in the `constraints` property of the route options.
 Fastify has two built-in constraints ready for use: the `version` constraint and the `host` constraint, and you can add your own custom constraint strategies to inspect other parts of a request to decide if a route should be executed for a request.

 #### Version Constraints

 You can provide a `version` key in the `constraints` option to a route.
 Versioned routes allow you to declare multiple handlers for the same HTTP route path, which will then be matched according to each request's `Accept-Version` header.
-The `Accept-Version` header value should follow the [semver](http://semver.org/) specification, and routes should be declared with exact semver versions for matching.<br/>
+The `Accept-Version` header value should follow the [semver](http://semver.org/) specification, and routes should be declared with exact semver versions for matching.

 Fastify will require a request `Accept-Version` header to be set if the route has a version set, and will prefer a versioned route to a non-versioned route for the same path.
-Advanced version ranges and pre-releases currently are not supported.<br/>
+Advanced version ranges and pre-releases currently are not supported.

 *Be aware that using this feature will cause a degradation of the overall performances of the router.*

 ```js